 A bankruptcy stays on your credit report for 10 years.
 However, former bankruptcy attorney Kevin Chern says that when a person files Chapter 7 liquidation bankruptcy, the debtor immediately and dramatically reduces their debt-to-income ratio, which could set the stage for a rising credit score a year or two down the line.

-“You also eliminate your ability to qualify for Chapter 7 for another eight years,” he says.
+“You also eliminate your ability to qualify for Chapter 7 for another eight years,” says Chern, who is the CEO of Help Path, a resource for individuals to receive a free consultation from a bankruptcy attorney.
 “In the eyes of a potential lender, you may actually appear to be a better risk immediately.”

 How long does it take to rebuild credit after Chapter 13?

 Chern also says that most Chapter 13 petitioners will see a reduction in debt-to-income ratio, but this won’t occur as quickly.

 “After three to five years of living on a strict budget, Chapter 13 debtors should be much more equipped to manage their money efficiently,” he says.
 “In many cases, after 18 months of regular Chapter 13 payments, a debtor can refinance out of a Chapter 13, especially if the debtor has any equity in a home.”